KHanghoj/epiPALEOMIX/README.md

         $ epiPALEOMIX --max-threads 20  --write-config-file

-* In case a default argument needs to be modified, simply overrule it in the command line (see below) or change the `~/.pypeline/epiPALEOMIX.ini` file
+* In case a default argument needs to be modified, simply overrule it in the command line, as shown below, or change the `~/.pypeline/epiPALEOMIX.ini` file

         $ epiPALEOMIX run makefile.yaml --max-threads 4

 * If a config file is created, the configuration file will be automatically parsed every time epiPALEOMIX is executed, thus the command would be:

         $ epiPALEOMIX run makefile.yaml

 # How to run epiPALEOMIX